National Grid forms $250 million venture fund led by former Intel Capital exec Lisa Lambert

-National Grid, a big utility company in the Northeastern U.S., has launched a new venture capital arm to invest in startups related to innovation and disruption in the energy business.
+National Grid, a big utility provider in the northeastern U.S., has launched a new venture capital arm to invest in startups bringing innovation to the energy industry.
 Lisa Lambert, a former Intel Capital executive, will lead the investment program from Silicon Valley.

-Part of the job is to be the eyes and the ears of the publicly traded utility, which has seven million customers but doesn’t want to get caught flat-footed as a result of disruptive changes in the energy industry.
+Part of her job is to be the eyes and the ears of the publicly traded utility, which has 7 million customers but doesn’t want to get caught flat-footed by disruptive changes in the field.

 “I wouldn’t be here if I wasn’t hopeful,” Lambert said.
 “Cleantech 1.0 was about manufacturing, complex supply chains, and low-margin businesses in things like biofuels and solar.
 A lot of venture capital went into it.
 Today, a lot of the areas of Cleantech 2.0 are in software, blockchain, artificial intelligence, and security.
 I call this a renaissance in the utility sector.”